erik-konrad/grav-plugin-headless-forms/README.md

-# Headless Forms Plugin
+# Mail Validator Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**
+**This plugin validates if an email is in contact list in SendinBlue or not**

 The **Headless Forms** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Save form data on headless REST api servers